IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk-vscode-extension/development-guide.md

 ## Run tests
 ---
 ### Running tests in terminal
-* Run the `oc login` command to log in to an OpenShift cluster, and validate you're in the correct project.
+* Run the `oc login` command to log in to an OpenShift® cluster, and validate you're in the correct project.
 * Run the following command to execute tests.
 ```
 npm run test